UWS — Udon Workflow Specification

 UWS answers exactly those questions and nothing else.

-Beyond document shape, UWS also defines a normative execution model: a clean split between an orchestrator that owns structural workflow execution (dependency resolution, control flow, retry, output propagation) and a bound runtime that owns leaf execution (HTTP calls, expression evaluation, item resolution).
+Beyond document shape, UWS also defines a normative execution model: a clean split between an orchestrator that owns structural workflow execution (dependency resolution, control flow, retry, output propagation) and a bound runtime that owns leaf execution (API/event calls, expression evaluation, item resolution).
 This split is what makes UWS portable — any compliant runtime shares the same orchestration semantics while bringing its own transport, credentials, and extension-profile logic.

 A Minimal Document